alishakeri88/NUC/README.md

 # NUC
-We run two JAVA packages on the NUC to receive the data from Beaglebone Black and plot them in real-time.
+We run two JAVA packages on the NUC to receive the data from Beaglebone Black (ZigBee Sensors) and Bluetooth USB dongle (Blurtooth Sensors).
+Then, we plot them in real-time.

 ##SerialBuffer
 This package lets us have access to the serial ports on the NUC.
 In linux the serial ports are listed in the /dev folder and they are usually called /dev/ttyS* so when we run the program it goes to read these devices.
 Since we are connecting our sensors to the NUC via USB interface we can read their data on the /dev/rfcomm* ports which are not known by this package as a serial port!